 For anyone who doesn’t know, Local Guides are individuals who regularly contribute to the Google Maps app with personal reviews, photos and information about the places that they’ve visited.
 With each contribution, they can earn points which can then be levelled up to gain access to perks.

 Now, Google Maps are encouraging Local Guides to submit their own short videos of their favourite neighbourhood hang-out spots.
-Whether it’s a quick video showing off their favourite restaurant or a tour of the local high street, showing visitors to the area the best places to find hidden gems, there will be plenty of room to get creative.
+Whether it’s a quick video showing off their favourite restaurant or a tour of the local high street, showing visitors the best places to find hidden gems, there’s plenty of room to get creative.

 As one of the most photographed and videoed subjects on Instagram, food is bound to prove to be the most popular area for video reviews.
 Google have made it easy for Local Guides to show off the restaurant meals that they’re about to embark on, with the option to create a concise 10-second video that operates much like Snapchat and Instagram Stories.
 Just like these apps, Google is encouraging users to film their videos vertically, unlike before when landscape photos were encouraged.